Lee A. DuBridge Professor of Astronomy

 - MOSFIRE : Multi-object Spectrometer

-for Infrared Exploration, an ambitious new near-IR imaging multiobject spectrograph and imager
+for Infrared Exploration, is a near-IR imaging multiobject spectrograph and imager built

 Some recent papers from our "group"...